This bathroom has come a long way from the builder beige and stock cabinets that came with the house when we first moved in.

 How To Add a Decorative Front to a Bathtub with Beadboard and Molding

-There is one of those modular shower enclosures in this bath that I had to keep as this was truly a budget project.
+This bathroom had one of those modular shower enclosures in this bath that I had to keep as this was truly a budget project.

 I wanted to make it blend into the background as much a possible so I made a bead board frame to hide the front.
 The other way I made it less noticeable was to paint the room’s walls the same color as the enclosure.